 The Very Best Rowing Machine For A Tall Person

 Max Inseam: 37″

-The very first noticeable feature that makes the C2D (Concept2 Model D) stand out fro the rest is it’s quality design.
+The very first noticeable feature that makes the C2D (Concept2 Model D) stand out from the rest is its quality design.
 By this, I am directly relating to how far forward the handle go compared to cheaper models.
 With cheaper models, the furthermost you can push the handle is in line with your feet, or even worse your ankles.

 Concept2 Model D Maximum User Height

 While there is no specified user height maximum, Concept2 does have an inseam max measurement.
 That is a maximum inseam of 37″.
 Which can vary in actual user height as some folks have longer legs than others.
 But as an estimate, around 6’6″.

 The good news is that Concept2 has a monorail extension bar which adds another 5 inches to the length of the rail.
 So this brings the total monorail to a measurement of 59 inches.
 Should you be 7 feet or more.

 So with the height requirements sorted out, the next thing to consider is whether you have space for one of these rowing machines in your apartment/home.
 The actual floor space required is quite hefty.
 9 ft x 4 ft in width is the smallest amount of floor space I would allocate to the Model D. This is because it is 8 ft x 2 ft when assembled.

 Speaking of assembly, do it yourself.
 Don’t waste money on paying someone to assemble it for you.
 The only tool needed is a special screwdriver which is actually included.
 All you need to assemble is the leg/stand.
 The rest is very simple and straightforward.
 So save the $50-$100 on assembly.
 The best part is you can stand this rower up like you see at the Gym to keep floor space open when not in use.